harmyko/practical_informatics/README.md

 This is just a collection of Python tasks I had to do for a university course.
 I'm not aiming to impress anyone here, just dumping the files in case I or someone else needs them later.
 Everything below is in Lithuanian and was written as part of the course assignments.
 Have fun, or don't.
 Graded by the one and only Čyras.

+## Folder Structure & Task Overview

+- **07-uzduotis**: Program that finds all prime numbers within a user-specified interval.
+- **07B-uzduotis**: Program that simplifies square root expressions entered by the user.
+- **08-uzduotis**: Text analysis of Kristijonas Donelaitis' *Metai*: word counting, frequency, and longest word.
+- **08B-uzduotis**: A simple brute-force password cracker using a provided dictionary file.
+- **09-uzduotis**: Reads a CSV file of transistor counts and generates/saves a graph showing Moore’s Law in action.
+- **10-uzduotis**: Plots two mathematical functions and saves the resulting charts as PDFs and other formats.

+---

 # Praktinės informatikos Python užduotys

 aut.: **Ugnius Teišerskis**